farski/awholenother.com/_posts/2022-11-27-aws-lambda-functions-in-rust-the-easy-way.md

 - `src/echo/main.rs`
 - `src/echo/Makefile`

 A simple `sam build && sam deploy` should get you a compiled, deployed Lambda function that works just like any other Lambda function.
-From there you can start expanding your serverless applications using the same principals you'd follow for any other Lambda-based app.
+From there you can start expanding your serverless applications using the same principals you’d follow for any other Lambda-based app.

-One of the most obviously differences between a Rust-based Lambda function and one using Node.js, is that you can't edit the code in the AWS Console.
+One of the most obviously differences between a Rust-based Lambda function and one using Node.js, is that you can’t edit the code in the AWS Console.
 So those times where you want to quickly add some logging or hotpatch a bug will require a full recomplile and redeploy.
 Depending on how long it takes your project to compile, this could be fairly time consuming, so you may find that you need to be a bit more deliberate about code changes.
 Especially in the context of my needs that spurred this post: experimentation.
-When you're working with a new service or API and need to trial-and-error some configuration, with a Node.js Lambda function, you can make small code changes in just a couple seconds.
-With Rust, it's not so easy.
+When you’re working with a new service or API and need to trial-and-error some configuration, with a Node.js Lambda function, you can make small code changes in just a couple seconds.
+With Rust, it’s not so easy.

 Given that this is a much more low-level developer experience, there are countless places to look for efficiency gains, though.
 The Lambda runtime docs touch on using [feature flags in lambda_http](https://github.com/awslabs/aws-lambda-rust-runtime#feature-flags-in-lambda_http), which is just one way you can reduce compile times and iterate faster.

 I have been following the landscape of Rust-based Lambda deployments for a while, and while it seems to have solidified quite a bit, its short history has seen some instability.
 The runtime API has changed fairly significantly a couple times between versions.
 The toolchain for building binaries has seen several different Docker-based approaches now replaced with Cargo Lambda.
 The various pieces now seemed stable and reliable enough to write about, but I would anticipate there will be breaking changes to parts of the system over time.

 Because of that churn, lots of what has been written about in other blogs, on StackOverflow, etc on this topic is anywhere from slightly different to entirely outdated.
 Even today, there are a number of different ways to approach this problem using the most modern tools.
-The README for the Rust runtime itself talks about deployment options using Cargo Lambda and AWS SAM that aren't the same as how I've talked about them here.
-I've tried nearly every version of this that I've come across, and what I described above seems to be the easiest, and the one that matches other Lambda deployments most closely.
+The README for the Rust runtime itself talks about deployment options using Cargo Lambda and AWS SAM that aren’t the same as how I’ve talked about them here.
+I’ve tried nearly every version of this that I’ve come across, and what I described above seems to be the easiest, and the one that matches other Lambda deployments most closely.
 The Makefile that SAM uses nicely encapsulates the Rust-specific bits, and other than that is very similar to building a Node.js or Python Lambda app.
-I would make sure to check dates on things you read, so that you don't start using already-obsolete code snippets in your brand new app.
+I would make sure to check dates on things you read, so that you don’t start using already-obsolete code snippets in your brand new app.

 Hopefully this process allows you to get started with running Rust in Lambda without much trouble, and hopefully that gives you more opportunities to learn and practice Rust, as it did for me.
 Many of the concepts discussed in this post could also be extended to less experimental settings, like a real CD pipeline.